Cyclists in front of the walls of the Xanten Archaeological Park

 Following the Romans

-The train journey is full of lofty promises before the cycle tour gets underway.
-This time we combine both: diesel train and bike – a train journey into the blue with a cycle tour through the greenery.
-It's going to be beautiful on the Lower Rhine, we can already reveal that much.
-And our powers of imagination will be called for – in many places.
-So we grab the handlebars and head into the station.
-Roman-Lippe route: Here we come!
+It will be the train journey of high-sounding promises before the bike tour picks up speed.
+This time we combine both, the diesel train with the bike, a train ride into the blue with a bike tour through the green.
+It's going to be beautiful on the Lower Rhine, we can already reveal that here.
+And our imagination will be challenged - in many places.
+Get on the handlebars and into the station.
+Römer-Lippe-Route: Here we come!

 Skulptur eines Metallglobus vor blauem Himmel und Hafengebäuden